-The final feature film featuring the entire original cast of Star Trek was released 25 years ago today.
+The final feature film featuring the entire original cast of Star Trek was released on this day in movie history.

 Star Trek VI: The Undiscovered County was written by Nicholas Meyer and Denny Martin Flynn and directed by Meyer.
 The feature film was released in theaters on December 6th, 1991.